 Upgrade email campaigns have the biggest financial leverage for your SaaS business.
 The users are well-primed, and they're already receiving value from your product on the free plan.
 You only need to apply a bit of email marketing magic to convert them to paying customers.

 But it's easier said than done.

 If you've tried it before, then you know that convincing users to switch to a higher plan is not that simple.
-Crafting a killer upgrade email and getting someone to act on it is one of the most challenging aspects of our business.
+Crafting a killer upgrade email and getting someone to act on it is one of the most challenging aspects of SaaS email marketing.

 We're here to help with upgrade email templates, and recommendations how to structure your campaigns.

-This guide includes all the information you need to become a little bit better at writing upgrade emails.
+This guide includes all the information you need to get better at writing upgrade emails.
 You'll discover how upgrade emails work, what to include in them, and how to know if a person is ready to upgrade.
 Plus, we'll also share a template for a perfect upgrade email sequence.

 As a prerequisite, we recommend you to check out our guide on email marketing strategy.

 Upgrade emails are emails you send to SaaS users with the goal of convincing them to switch to a higher plan.

 Most times, though, we're talking about a whole email campaign (sequence).

 Upgrade-to-paid campaign is an evergreen sales campaign used to convert free users into paying customers.
 This campaign is a must-have for any freemium SaaS business.
 The volume of free users is high, and email automation is the perfect way to convert them to paid.